piratevax/bite_project/README.md

   * Benjamini-Hochberg

 ## Data inspection
-Cutoffs for log2 Fold-change and p-value can be applied
+Cutoffs for log2 Fold-change and p-value can be applied.

 ## GO terms
-All three levels of the Gene Ontology can be investigated using the following databases :
+All three levels of the Gene Ontology are investigated using the GO database.
-* GO

 ## Pathways
-Molecular pathways can be investigated using the following databases :
-* GO
+Pathways are enriched using the KEGG database.

 ## Protein domains
 Protein domains can be investigated using the following databases :